hchasens/SecLab/README.md

 </details>

 With many more to come!
-The end goal will be to create a kali-like enviornemnt, such that users who are familiar with Kali will feel at home using this project.
+The end goal will be to create a kali-like environment, such that users who are familiar with Kali will feel at home using this project.

 Our roadmap includes adding tools/libs like Metasploit, SecList, exploitdb(SearchSploit), and more!